zer0cache/matic-docs/docs/develop/eip1559-transactions/how-to-send-eip1559-transactions.md

 The [London hard fork](https://blog.polygon.technology/eip-1559-upgrades-are-going-live-on-polygon-mainnet/) introduced a new [EIP](https://eips.ethereum.org/EIPS/eip-1559) that modifies how gas estimation and costs work for transactions on Polygon.

 Due to this, there is a change in how the transaction object is formed when sending transactions on Polygon.
-A new transaction type called the **Type 2 Transaction** has been introduced.
+A new transaction type called **Type 2 Transaction** has been introduced.
 The legacy type transactions will still be compatible but it is recommended to shift to the new style.
 You can navigate to the end of this document to directly peek into the code.

-## How legacy transactions work
+## How legacy transactions (Type 0) work

 When you submit a transaction, you also send a `gasPrice` which is an amount you are offering to pay per gas consumed.
 Then, when you submit the transaction, miners can decide to include your transaction or not based on your `gasPrice` bid.
 Miners will prioritize the highest gas prices.